HarshadNarayane/Gridx/Home.md

-### Welcome to GridX Tutorial & Doc Home, we are still in progress to enrich the turotials, thanks for you continious support on gridx!
+#### Welcome to GridX Tutorial & Doc Home, we are still in progress to enrich the turotials, thanks for your continious support on gridx!

 #### Tutorials